-Advanced Kinesiology-Weight Training Course No .
-H5041ES Elective: Grades 10-12 Prerequisite: Successful completion of Kinesiology 9 and prior approval Semester 1 credit
+Advanced Kinesiology-Weight Training Course No. H5041EY Elective: Grades 10-12 Prerequisite: Successful completion of Year-Long 1 credit Kinesiology 9 and prior approval

-Students will follow a structured fitness and resistance training program with the goal of personal improvement in several areas, including but not limited to, strength, strength endurance, range of motion, speed, BMI, core integrity, and balance.
+In this course students will follow a structured fitness and resistance training program with the goal of personal improvement in several areas, including but not limited to, strength, strength endurance, range of motion, speed, BMI, core integrity, and balance.
 The class will include instruction in fitness/resistance training concepts and the application of those elements into an effectively designed workout program.
 Proper technique and safety will be stressed.
 The principles of overload and progression will drive the workout and students will need to be prepared to push themselves throughout the course to realize the benefits of the program.